hashgraph/hedera-services/docs/autorenew-feature.md

 For restart: Hedera Services might want to perform a full scan of all entities for auto renewal and removal.

 For reconnect: The last scanned entity should be recorded and sent over together with (could also be part of) the signed save state in synchronization.

+## Special notes
+- At the time of this writing, a file is not associated with an `autoRenewAccount` so a file can only be renewed by a fileUpdate transaction.